jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/PlacementNew/task.md

 void destroyCat(char* memory);
 ```

-The `createMouse` function should create the `Mouse` object with the name `"Jerry"` in the given memory block:
+The `createMouse` function should create a `Mouse` object with the name `"Jerry"` in the given memory block:

 ```c++
 Mouse* createMouse(char* memory);